Lymphatic Drainage Massage

 Reduce Appearance of Cellulite

-Reduces Scar Formation
+Reduces Tissue Scar Formation

 Reduces Swelling & Fluid Retention

 The lymphatic system is a vital part of the human body, responsible for circulating extracellular fluid.
 Its primary function is to transport substances such as interstitial fluid, toxins, hormones, proteins, and fatty acids back into the circulatory system.
 Unlike the circulatory system, which is powered by the heart, the lymphatic system relies on muscle contractions and physical activity to move fluid through the body.
 When the lymphatic system is impaired, fluid can build up in the tissue causing bloating and sluggishness as the body’s normal functions are delayed.
-This is why many doctors recommend lymphatic massages, a therapeutic technique that uses gentle, rhythmic strokes to stimulate the movement of lymphatic fluid and unblock congested areas, improving the function of the system.
+This is why many doctors recommend lymphatic drainage massage, a therapeutic technique that uses gentle, rhythmic strokes to stimulate the movement of lymphatic fluid and unblock congested areas, improving the function of the system.
 Lymphatic massage is particularly beneficial for those with lymphatic dysfunction or at risk of developing lymphedema, a condition characterized by fluid accumulation and swelling in the tissue.
 In addition to improving the function of the lymphatic system, it may also reduce stress, improve sleep, and boost the immune system, making it a valuable option for overall health and wellness.

-Full Body Lymphatic Drainage
+Full Body Manual Lymphatic Drainage

-$129 | 50 minutes
+$129 In-Office Session | 50 minutes

 OR

-$249 | 50 minutes
+$249 In-Home Session | 50 minutes

 Our loyalty program gives you $25 OFF after every 3rd visit